UndeadDemidov/k3d-argocd-sandbox/README.md

 - ArgoCD will sync and deploy managed applications
 - The App of Apps pattern will create child applications
 - You can monitor the deployment in the ArgoCD UI
+- Now you can log in to ArgoCD UI at [http://localhost:8080](http://localhost:8080)

+> Repeat `make port` if you want to log in to ArgoCD UI at [http://localhost:9999](http://localhost:9999)

 ### Step 10: Set Up Sealed Secrets